 - Things to consider when the order needs to be extended and agreements that shall take place before the contract continues execution

-Stop Work Order Key Points
+Stop-Work Order Key Points

-- A start order shall also be obtained once all faulty situations have been fixed.
+To lift a stop-work order, a re-inspection might be necessary, and additional costs might be charged to the contractor.
+A start order shall also be obtained once all faulty situations have been fixed.